pnnl/NWHypergraph/README.md

 ## How to compile

 NWHy is built upon NWGraph (NWGr) library.
 It uses NWGr graph abstractions and concepts as the building blocks for hypergraph models, containers and implementations in NWHy.
 NWHy also uses many graph algorithms in NWGr.
-Sepecifically, NWHy replies on a branch of NWGr called adj_fill.
-This is a customized implemenation of NWGr for bipartite graphs.
+Sepecifically, NWHy relies on a branch of NWGr called adj_fill.
+The adj_fill branch is a customized implemenation of NWGr for bipartite graphs.
 NWHy uses [Intel OneTBB](https://github.com/oneapi-src/oneTBB) as the parallel backend.